Extended periodic table: Quark matter

 It has also been posited that in the region beyond A > 300, an entire "continent of stability" consisting of a hypothetical phase of stable quark matter, comprising freely flowing up and down quarks rather than quarks bound into protons and neutrons, may exist.
 Such a form of matter is theorized to be a ground state of baryonic matter with a greater binding energy per baryon than nuclear matter, favoring the decay of nuclear matter beyond this mass threshold into quark matter.
 If this state of matter exists, it could possibly be synthesized in the same fusion reactions leading to normal superheavy nuclei, and would be stabilized against fission as a consequence of its stronger binding that is enough to overcome Coulomb repulsion.

-Recent calculations suggest stability of up-down quark matter (udQM) nuggets against conventional nuclei beyond A ~ 266, and also show that udQM nuggets become supercritical earlier (Zcr ~ 163, A ~ 609) than conventional nuclei (Zcr ~ 177, A ~ 480).
+Calculations published in 2020, suggest stability of up-down quark matter (udQM) nuggets against conventional nuclei beyond A ~ 266, and also show that udQM nuggets become supercritical earlier (Zcr ~ 163, A ~ 609) than conventional nuclei (Zcr ~ 177, A ~ 480).

 Nuclear properties

 Magic numbers and the island of stability

 The stability of nuclei decreases greatly with the increase in atomic number after curium, element 96, so that all isotopes with an atomic number above 101 decay radioactively with a half-life under a day.
 No elements with atomic numbers above 82 (after lead) have stable isotopes.
 Nevertheless, because of reasons not very well understood yet, there is a slight increased nuclear stability around atomic numbers 110–114, which leads to the appearance of what is known in nuclear physics as the "island of stability".
 This concept, proposed by University of California professor Glenn Seaborg, explains why superheavy elements last longer than predicted.

 Calculations according to the Hartree–Fock–Bogoliubov method using the non-relativistic Skyrme interaction have proposed Z = 126 as a closed proton shell.
 In this region of the periodic table, N = 184, N = 196, and N = 228 have been suggested as closed neutron shells.
 Therefore, the isotopes of most interest are 310126, 322126, and 354126, for these might be considerably longer-lived than other isotopes.
 Element 126, having a magic number of protons, is predicted to be more stable than other elements in this region, and may have nuclear isomers with very long half-lives.
 It is also possible that the island of stability is instead centered at 306122, which may be spherical and doubly magic.
+Probably, the island of stability occurs around Z = 114–126 and N = 184, with lifetimes probably around hours to days.
+Beyond the shell closure at N = 184, spontaneous fission lifetimes should drastically drop below 10−15 seconds – too short for a nucleus to obtain an electron cloud and participate in any chemistry.
+That being said, such lifetimes are very model-dependent, and predictions range across many orders of magnitude.